CIPHER-000/lead_qualification_automation/README.md

 - **Deduplication** is done via the `post_url` field to ensure unique entries in the final outputs.
 - **Date of extraction** is appended to each result for tracking and auditing purposes.
 - **Engagement data** (likes, comments) is optional but helps improve scoring accuracy.
-- Dummy data is used in this automation (via `dummy_data` node), but the system is designed to plug into a real-time source (e.g., LinkedIn scraper or Serper API).
+- Dummy data is used in this automation (via `dummy_data` node), but the system can easily be refactored to plug into a real-time source (e.g., Twitter scraper or Serper API).
 - **Google Sheets** is used for dynamic keyword/ICP input and result output, but can be swapped for Airtable, or JSON files.
 - **Limitations**:
   - No front-end UI.